delyan-kirov/Thrax/documentation/platform-abstraction.md

 ### Explicitly out of scope (doors left open)

-Cross-*interpreting* (IT is host-only by definition); MSVC as a first-class toolchain (generated projects remain the Windows-native story per architecture.md section 6); endianness (all initial targets little-endian; the `Target` field exists so byte-order-sensitive code has something to ask);
+Cross-*interpreting* (IT is host-only by definition); MSVC as a first-class toolchain (generated projects remain the Windows-native story); endianness (all initial targets little-endian; the
+`Target` field exists so byte-order-sensitive code has something to ask);
 per-target `std` beyond `IO` basics.